-Applicants must use the official nomination form and reach the United States Water Prize Secretariat by December 31, 2012.
+Applicants must use the official nomination form and return by:

 Before you begin the process of completing the nomination form, please ensure that you have the following materials ready: